 In Kurwa, the parties tried to preserve their defamation crossclaims against each other by stipulating to dismiss them without prejudice and waiving the statute of limitations, so that they could be revived after the appeal of the ruling knocking out the plaintiff’s claim for breach of fiduciary duty and related claims.
 Prior to the Court of Appeal decision in Kurwa, a consistent line of cases starting with Don Jose’s Restaurant, Inc. v.
 Truck insurance Exchange (1997) 53 Cal.App.4th 115 had held that such an arrangement did not create an appealable judgment because their was no finality in the disposition of the dismissed claims.
-The Court of Appeal in Kurwa, however, departed from this reasoning and concluded that dismissals without prejudice and waivers of the statute of limitations create an appealable judgment because there are no longer any claims “pending” in the trial court.
+The Court of Appeal in Kurwa, however, departed from this reasoning and concluded that dismissals without prejudice and with waivers of the statute of limitations create an appealable judgment because there are no longer any claims “pending” in the trial court.

 The Supreme Court reverses in a unanimous decision: